Digital image processing: Opening and Closing

+For instance, applying closing to the same image $f$ would fill in small gaps within objects, such as connecting breaks in thin lines or closing small holes, while ensuring that the surrounding areas are not significantly affected.

+Both opening and closing can be visualized as ways of refining the structure of an image: opening simplifies and removes small, unnecessary details, while closing consolidates and connects objects to form more cohesive structures.

 Applications

 Digital camera images

 Digital cameras generally include specialized digital image processing hardware – either dedicated chips or added circuitry on other chips – to convert the raw data from their image sensor into a color-corrected image in a standard image file format.
 Additional post processing techniques increase edge sharpness or color saturation to create more naturally looking images.

 Film

 Westworld (1973) was the first feature film to use the digital image processing to pixellate photography to simulate an android's point of view.
 Image processing is also vastly used to produce the chroma key effect that replaces the background of actors with natural or artistic scenery.

 Face detection

-Face detection can be implemented with Mathematical morphology, Discrete cosine transform which is usually called DCT, and horizontal Projection (mathematics).
+Face detection can be implemented with mathematical morphology, the discrete cosine transform (DCT), and horizontal projection.